xiaoxuanzi/lua-nginx-statistics/README.md

 Name
 ====

-lua-upstream-statistics - Provides statistics for each backend server in nginx upstreams
+lua-nginx-statistics - Provides statistics for each upstream server in nginx.

 Table of Contents
 =================